scikit-learn-contrib/imbalanced-learn/doc/over_sampling.rst

 For both borderline and SVM SMOTE, a neighborhood is defined using the parameter ``m_neighbors`` to decide if a sample is in danger, safe, or noise.

-ADASYN is working similarly to the regular SMOTE.
+ADASYN works similarly to the regular SMOTE.
 However, the number of samples generated for each :math:`x_i` is proportional to the number of samples which are not from the same class than :math:`x_i` in a given neighborhood.
 Therefore, more samples will be generated in the area that the